nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

    replace :code:`[pid]` with your player id.
 2. Click `Authorization` button
 3. Select authorization type :code:`Bearer`
-4. Fill in token box with your GameBus token
+4. Fill in the token box with your GameBus token
 5. Send the request

 .. image:: image/fhir_api_patient.png